hieuvp/learning-python/learn-the-basics/modules-and-packages/README.md

 <br />

-- The advantages of using this notation is that it is easier to use the functions inside the current module because you don't need to specify which module the function comes from.
+- The advantages of using this notation is that
+  <br />it is easier to use the functions inside the current module
+  because you don't need to specify which module the function comes from.
 - However, any namespace cannot have two objects with the exact same name, so the `import` command may replace an existing object in the namespace.